 - Increases product absorption: It improves the performance of other skincare products by deeply penetrating into the skin to remove all the sebum and the dead skin cells.
 With the obstacles out of the way, other products are absorbed quickly and become more effective, giving you better results.

 - Addresses discoloration/and evens skin tone: Glycolic acid fades unevenness or hyperpigmentation (dark spots, age spots, freckles, and melasma) in your skin tone by removing the dead skin cells hence revealing a new fresh layer of the skin that is evenly pigmented leading to an improved skin complexion that is fresh, brighter, smoother and softer.

 - Hydrates the skin: Glycolic acid is considered a humectant.
 That’s why it’s able to attract water molecules to itself through the air or the deeper layers of the skin.
 During humid weather, when there’s more moisture in the air than in the skin, the humectants will draw water from the air to the skin to keep it moist while in dry weather, there’s less moisture so the humectants will have to draw moisture from the deeper layers of the skin.
 This can be a risk because once the moisture reaches the top layer of the skin, it quickly evaporates off the skin into the dry air.
-To avoid this from happening, apply a thick moisturizer on top of glycolic acid to prevent the skin from dehydration.
+To avoid this from happening, apply a thick moisturizer on top of it to prevent the skin from dehydration.

 Possible side effects of using Glycolic acid.

 - It causes dry skin, therefore, one should apply a moisturizer after using glycolic acid to offset the drying effect.
 You can also use one it product at a time to avoid irritating and overdrying.